XintongWang4869/Back-end-Development-Capstone/README.md

 # A Band Website using Django

-This project is to build a website for a band.
+This project is to build a band management platform utilizing a hybrid Django-Flask architecture.

-This is the main Django application that connects to two microservices built with Flask: a [song management service](https://github.com/XintongWang4869/Back-End-Development-Songs) that supports CRUD operations with MongoDB, and a [picture service](https://github.com/XintongWang4869/Back-End-Development-Pictures) that provides RESTul APIs.
+This is the core Django application that handles concert scheduling and user authentication.
+It is integrated with two Flask microservices: a [song management service](https://github.com/XintongWang4869/Back-End-Development-Songs) that supports CRUD operations with MongoDB, and an [image management service](https://github.com/XintongWang4869/Back-End-Development-Pictures) that provides RESTful APIs.

-This main application includes a Concert data model and utilizes the built-in User model, which can create tables and relationships with the Django migration tool.
-There are also controllers to implement business logic to send the appropriate data to the provided templates.

 ## Demo